itsmeakashgoyal/dotfiles/README.md

 ### Prerequisites

-- macOS
-- LinuxOS
-This dotfiles setup are tailored for both macOS and LinuxOS.
+- This dotfiles setup are tailored for both macOS and LinuxOS.

 ### Installation